Most people buy a house with money from:

 The First Home Super Saver Scheme (FHSSS) allows you to save money for your first home inside your super fund.
 The FHSSS helps first-home buyers save for a home faster with the concessional tax treatment of superannuation.

-You can apply to have a maximum of $15 000 of your Done by your own free will.
-See also community treatment order (CTO). contributions from any one financial year released, and up to a total of $30 000 across all years.
+You can apply to have a maximum of $15 000 of your voluntary contributions from any one financial year released, and up to a total of $30 000 across all years.
 You will also receive an amount of earnings that relate to the contributions.

-You must apply for and receive a FHSSS A finalisation, especially a decision made by a court or tribunal to finalise (determine) a case. before signing a contract for your first home and before applying for contributions to be released.
+You must apply for and receive a FHSSS determination before signing a contract for your first home and before applying for contributions to be released.

-More information about the FHSSS is available on the ATO’s website at www.ato.gov.au/individuals/super/withdrawing-and-using-your-super/first-home-super-saver-scheme.
+More information about the FHSSS is available on the ATO’s website.

 Criteria for grants and concessions

 The criteria for grants and concessions continue to be varied.
-Contact the SRO (see ‘Contacts’ at the end of this chapter) to confirm your entitlements.
+Contact the State Revenue Office to confirm your entitlements.